 These walls come in different modifiable forms today based on the partition wall material it is made of.

 Let’s take a look at the 15 different types of partition walls available today in the market.

 Brick walls are made up of raw materials that are environmentally friendly as this partition wall material can be recycled and reused.
 Hard and durable in nature makes brick partition one of the most common choices for partition walls.
 Brick walls are in general load bearing and an integral part of the main construction.
 It connects the roof to the floor while separating the space.
 Often secured with cement or plastered on either side, brick partition walls can very well carry the load and add support to the structure.
 Brick walls are further divided into three types based on the additional materials used in the construction.

 2. Clay Bricks of Hollow Designs

-Clay blocks of hollow design are used in partition wall type frequently for its features such as fire resistance, ease of construction, durability and budget-friendliness .
+Clay blocks of hollow design are used in partition wall types frequently for their features such as fire resistance, ease of construction, durability, and budget-friendliness.
 These bricks made of clay vary in thickness from 5 to 15 cm and come in a fixed dimension of 30x20cm.
 These provide decent heat and sound insulation and different texture based on the materials used adding aesthetic value to the design.

 3. Reinforced Brick Partition Wall Designs

-Addition of wire mesh or iron bars on regular intervals after three to four courses, results in reinforced brick partition wall type.
+The addition of wire mesh or iron bars at regular intervals after three to four courses results in reinforced brick partition wall type.
 This additional element adds greater strength to the partition wall design making it capable of bearing load.
 It usually has a thickness of 10 cm or half of the brick size.
 The construction of reinforced brick walls is of low technological advancement yet superior in strength.
-The thickness of wire mesh used for reinforcement falls between 25mm to 28mm and iron bars of 6mm diameter.
+The thickness of wire mesh used for reinforcement falls between 25mm to 28mm and iron bars of 6mm in diameter.

 4. Brick Nogging Partition Wall Design